julian-molina/Documentation/pages/suite/suite-community-bb-top-bounce.md

 ##### Trigger On vs. Take Position

-The conditions at the take position event and the trigger on event are the same.
+The conditions at the take position event and the trigger-on event are the same.
 Therefore, when a strategy is triggered, it also takes a position.

 ##### Trading Idea